 Master of Science in Agricultural and Resource Economics

-The Master of Science in Agricultural and Resource Economics program masters fundamental microeconomic theory and econometrics in order to perform applied economic research in the public and private sectors as analysts, consultants, researchers, and other occupations.
+The Master of Science in Agricultural and Resource Economics program provides training in fundamental microeconomic theory and econometrics applied to policy-relevant issues in agricultural and environmental and natural resource economics.
+Students learn to perform applied economic research and obtain jobs in the public and private sectors as analysts, consultants, researchers, and other occupations.

 Where You’ll Find Us